Sequential memory improves sample and memory efficiency in Episodic Control: Introduction

 \section{Introduction}

-The increasing popularity of Deep Reinforcement Learning (DRL) in recent years has been driven by its ability to reach human-level performance in several domains that were traditionally considered as hallmarks of human intelligence.
-Beating world-champions in games like chess and Go \citet{Silver2018}, or more recently, in complex real-time games like Starcraft \citet{vinyals2019grandmaster} and DOTA \citet{berner2019dota} are signatures of such human-like capacity.
-However, in order to achieve such remarkable feats, these algorithms require orders of magnitude more data to learn from than humans \citet{lake2017building}.
+The increasing popularity of Deep Reinforcement Learning (DRL) has been driven in recent years by its ability to reach human-level performance in several domains that were traditionally considered hallmarks of human intelligence.
+For instance, beating world champions in games like chess and Go \cite{Silver2018}, or more recently, in complex real-time multiplayer games like Starcraft \cite{vinyals2019grandmaster} and DOTA \cite{berner2019dota}.
+However, in order to achieve such remarkable feats, these algorithms require orders of magnitude more data to learn from than humans \cite{lake2017building}.
+This is an illustration of the difference in the sampling efficiency of DRL and the human brain.

-The sample inefficiency problem in DRL refers precisely to the huge amounts of data that these methods require to reach a comparable level of performance \citet{Marcus2018-deep}.
-In the case of the classic Atari games, DRL systems require millions of samples to reach human-level results \citet{Mnih2015}.
-In more recent scenarios involving complex tasks, the amounts of samples can reach up to several billion \citet{baker2019emergent}.
-Several sources of slowness have been already identified in these types of algorithms \citet{Botvinick2019}.
-One pertains to an intrinsic feature of such systems: the gradient-based updates that slowly drive learning of both policy and value functions limit the speed at which these systems can achieve optimal performance.
+The sample inefficiency problem in DRL refers to the large amounts of data that these methods require to reach a human level of performance \cite{Marcus2018-deep}.
+In the case of the classic Atari games, DRL systems require millions of samples to reach human-level results \cite{Mnih2015}.
+In recent scenarios involving more complex tasks, the amounts of samples can reach up to several billion \cite{baker2019emergent}.
+A number of sources of inefficiency and slowness in DRL have been already identified \cite{Botvinick2019}.
+One pertains to an intrinsic feature of such systems: the gradient-based updates that slowly drive the learning of both policy and value functions limit the speed at which these systems can achieve optimal performance.

-Episodic Reinforcement Learning (ERL) algorithms propose a way to overcome this limitation by introducing a memory system that allows the algorithm to make use of previously successful experiences to bootstrap the learning of an optimal policy \citet{Hansen2018,Zhu2019episodic,Lin2018,Lee2018}.
-Episodic Control algorithms, on the other hand, propose an alternative approach that gets rid of the gradient-based methods and directly uses the stored events in memory for action selection \citet{Blundell2016,Pritzel2017}.

-This form of fast episodic control is grounded in the role that the hippocampus plays in learning and decision-making \citet{Lisman2009prediction, Gershman2017}.
-Indeed, the hippocampal memory system can be used to guide sequential decision-making \citet{Clayton1998episodic, Foster2012sequence}.
-Further, empirical evidence also supports its role in experience replay of rewarded sequences \citet{Mattar2018}, suggesting a key role in bootstrapping and biasing learning in other subsystems.
-However, most ERL models do not capitalize on the sequential nature of the temporal unfolding of events that is in turn reflected in the structure of hippocampal memory \citet{Buzsaki2018space}.
-Notably, states in ERL are treated as being independent of one another, instead of being experienced, stored and retrieved in a sequential manner \citet{Hansen2018,Zhu2019episodic,Lin2018,Lee2018,Blundell2016,Pritzel2017}.